Feta Cheese vs Gouda Cheese

 Feta Cheese has a moisture content of high.
 Feta's texture can be described as "soft, white, aged in brine".
 Gouda Cheese has a moisture content of reduced by scalding.
 Gouda's texture can be described as "varies".

-Feta Cheese has a sharp to mild flavor.
-Gouda Cheese has a sweet to nutty flavor.
+Feta Cheese has a sharp to mild taste.
+Feta's aroma can be described as "nutty, strong".
+Gouda Cheese has a sweet to nutty taste.

 Appearance and Aging